cargotoly/casespaetzle/casespaetzle-js/README.md

 # Casespaetzle

 Extends the string prototype with case conversion methods, which are written in Rust.
-For a list of cases, see the [main README](https://github.com/anatoly03/casespaetzle)
+For a list of supported cases, see the [main README](https://github.com/anatoly03/casespaetzle).

 ```ts
 import 'casespaetzle'